Home

 In all honesty, it did offer a report page that showcases store performance compared to other stores within the same region.
 If I were a store manager, I could select my region and see all stores, including my own.
 It also gave me the core measures within this semantic model, a breakdown by time period, and a breakdown of stores by the core measures.
 I also liked that it stacked/ordered the visuals into columns by Sales, Number of Transactions, ATV, and UPT.

 Some things I didn’t like about this?
 Well, I don’t know if sales of 3.4M is good or bad, so a KPI visual would be better.
 The area chart is not readable, and there is no filter to select Year/Month/Week.
 It looks too busy, so maybe field parameters or bookmarks could be used for the end user to select the core measure and have one area chart visual and one clustered bar chart.
 I can find lots of things wrong, but at the same time, I think it offers a good starting point and some inspiration, especially to those who are new to report authoring in Power BI.
 However, as I previously posted, will this only get better?
 Absolutely – I feel like it will.
+Having run multiple tests since, I'm not seeing much better outcomes here directly, this remains an area to watch rather than rely on.

 Continuing with Copilot in Desktop for report authors, I now selected “Suggest content for this page,” as you can see below.
 Notice it offers a few suggested options for other pages, and I have selected “Product Category Analysis.”